 The Therme has numerous thermal pools, both indoors and out, spa treatments, and much more.

-And for a little bonus…the spa entrance looks across to one of the finest patisseries and confectioners in Vienna: Konditorei Oberlaa (they also have a lovely branch in the centre).
+And for a little bonus…the spa entrance looks across to one of my preferred patisseries and confectioners in Vienna: Konditorei Oberlaa.
+They also have a lovely branch right in the centre.

 Cakes and wellness may seem unusual companions, but this is Vienna.